 SCRN was established in 2003 to examine the etiology and epidemiology of stillbirth, defined as fetal death at 20 weeks or more of gestation.
-In the United States, stillbirth occurs in approximately one out of every 160 pregnancies, or about 26,000 stillbirths per year, although the number has declined in the past decade.
+In the United States, stillbirth occurs in approximately 1 out of every 160 pregnancies, or about 26,000 stillbirths per year, although the number has declined in the past decade.
 Not all cases of stillbirth are reported, and some studies suggest the actual number of stillbirths is significantly greater than the estimates.
-The cause or causes of about one-half of stillbirths are undetermined.
+The cause or causes of approximately one-half of stillbirths are undetermined.

 The network includes five clinical research sites at universities across the nation, as well as the data coordinating center (DCC).

 SCRN studies include surveillance, case-control, and follow-up studies on stillbirth.
 Case-by-case analyses include clinical history, postmortem examination of the fetus, and placental pathology.
 Network studies seek to identify risk factors for stillbirth, including environmental and geographical factors.
 Enrollment of 668 stillbirths and 1,768 live births in 59 hospitals was completed August 31, 2008.

 - A surveillance study of all stillbirths occurring in the geographical catchment areas of the five clinical sites, involving retrospective record abstraction and prospective surveillance to assess the completeness of two sources of stillbirth reports, including hospital labor and delivery logs and state vital statistics records

 - The first large case-control stillbirth study in the United States to simultaneously include population-based controls and complete fetal autopsy and placental pathology examinations to obtain high-quality information about stillbirth and study risk factors for stillbirth by obtaining detailed information from live birth controls